AdobeDocs/after-effects/samples/README.md

 ### PerCharacter_StyleEdit_ScriptUISample.jsx

-Use this panel to randomize the typeface and colors used on individual characters of a selected Text layer, utilizing newly-added access to character and paragraph ranges within a TextDocument.
+Randomize the typeface and colors used on individual characters of a selected Text layer, utilizing newly-added access to character and paragraph ranges within a TextDocument.

+### ComposeBoxTextOptions_ScriptUISample.jsx

+Read and apply new composition options for Box Text layers to control how and where your text is arranged and aligned inside of its box.

 ## Feedback